OpenEdition/bilbo/doc/README_EN.txt

 ------------------------
  Bilbo
 ------------------------
-A machine Bilbo that trains a CRF (and a SVM) model and automatically annotates new references.
+A machine Bilbo that trains a CRF (and a SVM) model and automatically labels new references.
 Created in Main.py
 Description in doc/documentation/Bilbo.html